-War Memoirs: True Stories of Military Acts of Valor
+War Stories: True Tales of Military Acts of Valor

 Since the first Veterans Day on November 11, 1918—the official end of World War I—we’ve observed the day by honoring America's brave men and women in uniform.
 With today marking the 95th anniversary of the holiday, we recommend these books by and about soldiers on the front lines, from Bryan Bender’s new “You Are Not Forgotten,” the moving tale of a missing World War II pilot and the modern-day serviceman who went above and beyond to bring the pilot’s remains home to his family, to Philip Caputo’s classic memoir about serving in Vietnam, “A Rumor of War.”
 Read these books to better understand how war impacts our soldiers and their families and communities both during military conflict, and after the fighting is over.